cdot/HSAC/README.md

 Custom application for managing a dive club's resources.
 The application was written specifically for use by Hartford Sub-Aqua Club, and reflects the way we organise and manage our resources.
+HSAC members can get [information on our specific configuration](https://docs.google.com/document/d/13a0xBhF8_AJsvffOMFLHleUT0XIu8TSBcTyFuffQ9EQ)

 The application comprises three parts:
 1. A browser application